DaneSirois/npm-redux-interfaces/README.md

 - It lets you interact with your application's state from anywhere.
 No more need for bindings like `mapDispatchToProps()`.

 **Note:**
-It's my understanding that *NPM-Redux-Interfaces* does **not** currently support server-side rendering.
+It's my understanding that this library does **not** currently support server-side rendering.
 It's something that I'm looking into.

 ## Index:
 1. [Usage:](#usage)